mikestefanello/pagoda/README.md

 ## ORM

 As previously mentioned, [Ent](https://entgo.io/) is the supplied ORM.
 It can be swapped out, but I highly recommend it.
 I don't think there is anything comparable for Go, at the current time.
+If you decide to remove Ent, you will lose the dynamic [admin panel](#admin-panel) which allows you to administer all entity types from within the UI.
 If you're not familiar with Ent, take a look through their top-notch [documentation](https://entgo.io/docs/getting-started).

 An Ent client is included in the `Container` to provide easy access to the ORM throughout the application.

 Ent relies on code-generation for the entities you create to provide robust, type-safe data operations.
-Everything within the `ent` package in this repository is generated code for the two entity types listed below with the exception of the schema declaration.
+Everything within the `ent` directory in this repository is generated code for the two entity types listed below except the [schema declaration](#https://github.com/mikestefanello/pagoda/tree/main/ent/schema) and [custom extension](https://github.com/mikestefanello/pagoda/tree/main/ent/admin) to generate code for the [admin panel](#admin-panel).

 ### Entity types